-- Finding literature: How to get an overview of your topic, exhaustive and precise literature search, which platforms and databases are relevant and how to use them
+- Finding literature: How to get an overview of your topic and stay updated, exhaustive and precise literature search, which platforms and databases are relevant and how to use them

 - Using literature: Keeping your literature organised, using reference management software, how to cite various sources

 - Intellectual property rights: Publication, use of another's intellectual work

 - Bibliometry: Analyzing the literature by bibliometric methods

 - Publishing and impact: Open Access (OA) publishing, publishing agreements & UiBs OA publication fund, Cristin (the national system for registration of research and documentation), BORA, publishing strategy and impact

 - Research data: Open Access to research data, FAIR principles, data management, Data Management Plans (DMP), data deposition, general & domain-specific data repositories, finding and reusing datasets, citable code

 - Open Science: The University of Bergen Policy for Open Science, funder requirements (NFR, Horizon2020/Horizon Europe)

 Teaching support: You can book a tailored, short course for your students from us, or we can run help-desks related to specific assignments.